Start a new game or join an open game of a fellow player.

 End of the game

-At end of the game the winner gets 1, 2 or 3 points, depending on how well he or she wins:
+At end of the game the winner gets 1, 2 or 3 points, depending on how well he wins:

-If the opposition still has all stones on the board (Gammon), then 2 points are awarded.
+- If the loser still has all checkers on the board (Gammon), then 2 points are awarded for the winner.

-If a player gives up, the victory is considered a “Gammon” if they are at least 60 points in arrears to the other player and have also not beared off a single checker.
-The computer only accepts a “Gammon” if player A answers the question positively “Do you really want to give up a Gammon?”, and Player B has accepted the withdrawal.
+If a player gives up, the victory is considered a Gammon if they are at least 60 points in arrears to the other player and has not beared off a single checker.